jackmarchant/jackmarchant.com/content/leading-by-example/index.md

 **Always being available to help**

 Perhaps most detrimental to your own work in the long term, if you keep focussing on being the problem solver, no one else gets to sharpen their skills and share the load.
-I used to think to be the best I’d have to make sure I’m answering all of the questions for the team, shielding them to do their best work, but actually I was preventing them from rising up and being more visible.
+I used to think to be the best I’d have to make sure I’m answering all of the questions for the team, shielding them to do their best work, but actually I was preventing them from rising up and learning themselves.

 **Fire fighting reduces your overall capacity**